 Imperial College London created its first EDI Strategy in October 2018 to bring focus and coherence to Imperial's equality, diversity and inclusion approaches.
 The EDI Strategy Group is supported by the Equality, Diversity and Inclusion Forum (EDIF), whose members are drawn from across the College community and include staff and students.
 The Forum serves as a listening post to capture and discuss all manner of EDI issues, and produce proposals for action that can be presented to the EDI Strategy Group.

-The College is supported by the EDI Centre, made up of staff members from across the College.
+Imperial is supported by the EDI Centre, made up of staff members from across the university.
 The Centre advices, supports and provides training for teams and departments at Imperial and reports to HR Deputy Director (Organisational Development and Inclusion).

 MSc Security and Resilience: Science and Technology.